Rachel, From the U.S., Traveling Online English Teacher

 2. Don’t be afraid to experiment and try different things.

-Think of it as throwing pickles to the wall to see what sticks.
+Think of it as throwing things at the wall to see what sticks.
 And this goes for anything.
-For teaching English online, try applying to a bunch of different platforms first.
-Essentially, there are three ways to teach English online:
+For teaching English online, try working with a variety of platforms before launching your own business.

 Find out if teaching English with a company or working for yourself is right for you.